Hidden Cores of Active Galactic Nuclei as the Origin of Medium-Energy Neutrinos: Critical Tests with the MeV Gamma-Ray Connection: Supplemental Material

-We plot the times scales in Fig.~\ref{fig:proton_times} with a parameter set of $r=30$, $\beta=1$, $\alpha=0.1$, $\eta=10$, and $q=5/3$.
+We plot the times scales in Fig.~\ref{fig:proton_times} with a parameter set of ${\mathcal R}=30$, $\beta=1$, $\alpha=0.1$, $\eta=10$, and $q=5/3$.
 We can see that particle acceleration is limited by interactions with photons except for $L_X=10^{42}\rm~erg~s^{-1}$.
-For the lowest-luminosity case, the photomeson production, the Bethe-Heitler process, the $pp$ reaction, and the diffusive escape rates are comparable to the acceleration rate around $10^6$~GeV, while the Bethe-Heitler process hinders the acceleration for the other cases at $\sim10^5-10^6$~GeV due to a softer spectrum for a higher-luminosity Seyfert galaxy that has a lower maximum energy due to its larger photon number density.
+In the lowest-luminosity case, the photomeson production, the Bethe-Heitler process, the $pp$ reaction, and the diffusive escape rates are comparable to the acceleration rate around $10^6$~GeV.
+In the other cases, the Bethe-Heitler process hinders the acceleration and the maximum energy is reduced to $\sim10^5-10^6$~GeV due to larger photon number densities of more luminous Seyferts.

-\subsection{Spectra of Nonthermal Protons}
+\subsection{Spectra of nonthermal protons}

-To obtain the spectrum of nonthermal protons, we solve the Fokker-Planck equation given in Eq.~(\ref{eq:FP}) using the Chang-Cooper method~\cite{cc70,1996ApJS..103..255P}.
-The resulting spectra are shown in Fig.~2.
-We tabulate the critical energy for protons, $\varepsilon_{p,\rm cl}$, at which the acceleration balances with loss processes in Table~\ref{tab:NT-quantities}.
-For a lower value of $L_X$, the critical energy is higher owing to their lower loss rates.
-We consider two cases, which give similar proton spectra.